 - Find out how the company sizes new equipment.
 If you’re looking for equipment quotes, ask how the company determines the proper size for your air conditioning and heating units.
 For example, they should always perform a Manual J load calculation.
 “We follow rules of thumb” is a red flag response.

 - Get a sense of their employment practices.
 Do the techs work for the company?
 Are they subcontractors?
 Having a team of full-time employee technicians is a good sign.
 Anything else is a bad sign.

 - Find out what the words “building science” mean to the contractor.
-HVAC isn’t all about equipment.
-Companies that have their clients’ best interests in mind always seek to solve problems by optimizing the building envelope, not just installing new equipment.
-Ethical companies prefer to perform energy assessments prior to recommending new equipment.
+HVAC isn’t all about the equipment.
+Companies that have their client’s best interests in mind should seek to solve problems by optimizing the building envelope, not just installing new equipment.
+In some situations, ethical companies may prefer to perform energy assessments prior to recommending new equipment.

 When it comes to selecting an HVAC contractor, the stakes are high.
 The client we described earlier was breathing unhealthy air, all because of bad HVAC work!

 It can be worse, though.
 We’ve done safety assessments and found carbon monoxide leaks that were putting clients at risk.
 Remember: We’re dealing with combustion, construction equipment, potentially hazardous building materials, and powerful machinery.
 HVAC isn’t a commodity service – the consequences of unethical business practices are serious.

 Consumers should always know what they’re getting with an HVAC contractor.
 And what they get should be the best, safest products and services for their needs and budget.
 Period.